 1 To delete a file, navigate to the file to delete.

-Choose File menu for that file, as shown in Figure 2-12.
-Detail opens.
+2 Choose File menu for that file, as shown in Figure 2-12.
+Then, choose Details.

-Figure 2-12 Accessing file details
+Figure 2-12 Accessing file details for Customer Dashboard

 In Detail, verify that you have Delete access rights, as shown in Figure Figure 2-13.
 In Select an Operation, select Delete.
 Choose OK.